Santa visit brings joy to a frosty Alaska Inupiat village

 "They knew right away by the size of the plane, who was on that plane," Karasiewicz said of the students.

-When Santa and Mrs. Claus stepped off the hulking cargo plane, some of the children rushed to greet him with hugs, their beaming parents snapping photos on their phones.
+When the Christmas celebrities stepped off the hulking aircraft, some of the children rushed to greet them with hugs as beaming parents snapped photos with their phones.

-Year after year across the decades the Alaska National Guard has delivered gifts, supplies and often Christmas itself to a few tiny rural Alaska communities, trying in particular to make things merry in villages hit by recent hardships.
+Year after year, the Alaska National Guard delivers gifts, supplies and often Christmas itself to a few Alaska communities, in particular trying to make things merry in those hit by hardships.

-Operation Santa Claus began back in 1956 when the residents of one community, St. Mary’s, found themselves without money to buy gifts.
-Townsfolk stung by flooding and then a drought that wipe out their subsistence hunting and fishing opportunities were forced to spend Christmas money on food instead.
-That's when the guard stepped in, bringing them donated gifts and supplies.
+Operation Santa Claus began in 1956, when the residents of one community, St. Mary's, found themselves without money to buy gifts.
+Townsfolk stung by flooding and a drought that wiped out their subsistence hunting and fishing opportunities were forced to spend Christmas money on food instead.
+That's when the Guard stepped in, bringing them donated gifts and supplies.

-For Nuiqsut, the adversity came last spring when an oil production facility about 7 miles (11 kilometers) from town sprang a natural gas leak.
-Though oil workers evacuated, there was no mandatory evacuation in Nuiqsut even though the community was put on alert, said Rosemary Ahtuangaruak, the town’s mayor.
+Last spring an oil production facility about 7 miles from Nuiqsut sprang a natural gas leak.
+Though workers evacuated, there was no mandatory evacuation for residents even though the community was put on alert, said Rosemary Ahtuangaruak, the town's mayor.

 While there were a few puzzled faces of children sitting on Santa's lap for the first time, there was nothing frightening about the visit — and certainly no lists of who was naughty or nice.